porom004/DRISH-X-Satellite-powered-freight-intelligence-/README.md

 - South and Southeast Asia: mixed, monsoon season limits usable frames
 - Sub-Saharan Africa: good on paved trunk roads, weak on unpaved

-### Proxy Classifier

-No RF model?
-The proxy uses hand-tuned heuristics.
-About 40-50% less accurate.
-Fine for exploring the interface, not for serious analysis.

 ## References